MegaGlest/megaglest-source/docs/README.release-management.txt

 source archives/"tarballs" which in their name have same version, equal to tag.

-To set the current version for release, modify the file source/version.txt and change there available variables.
-During build (on linux by script build-mg.sh) version number will be updated automatically everywhere where it is needed.
-Then you only have to commit changed files.
+To set the current version for release, modify the file source/version.txt and change there available variables, then run mk/linux/mg-version-synch.sh script for updating version number everywhere where it is needed and then you only have to commit changed files.

 #1.
 The source archive:
 This archive contains source code for binary compilation of the application and